mlgranger540/milestone-4/README.md

 If the payment has been completed successfully, the user will be redirected to a success page - or a cancelled page if the payment was not completed.
 From here they can return to the site homepage.

+Further information on Stripe checkout and payment handling is documented [here](#stripe-api).

 ### Log In, Sign Up and Profile

 The website contains a simple login page requiring a username and password, which are matched to the users table in the database, and authorisation only occurs if the credentials are correct.